 Enrolment information for all states and territories is provided.
-This is for initial enrolment at the commencement of school careers and applies firstly to the government school system.
-At the Primary level, most other systems also follow these general procedures.
-Each section contains links to specific information related to enrolment.
-Helpful documents are included at the beginning of each section.
+This is for initial enrolment at the commencement of school careers and is based on the government school system.
+Each section contains links to specific areas of information related to enrolment.
+Helpful documents are suggested at the beginning of each section.

 In addition, two extra sections are included.
 The first covers suggested procedures when transferring your child between schools, whether in the same system, state or country.
-It does not cover every option but does suggest the basics.
-The second gives basic information about transition from Primary to Secondary education and that enrolment procedure.
+It does not cover every option but provides the basics.
+The second gives information about the transition from Primary to Secondary education and that enrolment procedure.

 While directly linked to government systems, for those enrolling children in non-government schools, enrolment would be the same or very similar.

-This page looks at procedures when changing schools, transition from Primary [Elementary] to secondary and further information.
+This page looks at procedures when changing schools, transition from Primary [Elementary] to secondary and other information seen to have relevance.

-The First Page looks at initial enrolment in the Australian Capital Territory, New South Wales, Northern Territory and Queensland.
+The First Page looks at enrolments in the Australian Capital Territory, New South Wales, Northern Territory and Queensland.

-The Second Page looks at initial enrolment in South Australia, Tasmania, Victoria and Western Australia.
+The Second Page looks at enrolments in South Australia, Tasmania, Victoria and Western Australia.